behnamyazdan/PythonForDataEngineeringCourse/08-BuildingDataPipelines/02-ETL.md

 ### Summary

 This ETL process extracts data from a PostgreSQL database, transforms it to ensure quality and consistency, and loads it into a MySQL data warehouse.
 The entire process is managed with Python and SQL, and Docker Compose is used to deploy and manage the database services.

----

-Let me know if you need any further details or adjustments!